epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Federation_specifications.md

 ### Federation architecture

 The following schema shows on overview of the working principle of the Federation and of its infrastructure.
-The Federation is composed of one or more Federation manager nodes, and of any number of Federation nodes, usuallay hospitals hosting a MIP Local instance and sharing data on the Federation.
+The Federation is composed of one or more Federation manager nodes, and of any number of Federation nodes, usually hospitals hosting a MIP Local instance and sharing data on the Federation.

 ![Image](Federation_schema.001.jpg)